World Statesmen.org HOME > to United Kingdom >>

 1734 - 1741 Permanent settlements established.

-4 Jul 1959 Separate British crown colony.
+4 Jul 1959 Separate British crown colony (Cayman Islands).

-4 Jul 1959 - 31 May 1962 With Jamaica part of Federation of the West Indies.
+4 Jul 1959 - 31 May 1962 Territory within the Federation of the West Indies.

 6 Nov 2009 Autonomy, self-government.